nevinpuri/Retrim/README.md

 If you want to download it, head over to the [releases](https://github.com/Nevin1901/Resync-Edit/releases) page.

+If you see "Windows Protected Your PC" while running the installer, just click "More Info", and then "Run Anyway".
+The reason you see this error is because not enough people have installed Resync-Edit for Windows to know it's not a virus.

 If you want to build Resync-Edit from source, follow these steps:
 * `git clone https://github.com/Nevin1901/Resync-Edit.git`
 * Open it in Visual Studio
 * Restore all NuGet Packages
 * Build All

-## Windows Protected Your PC Error
-If you see this error, just click "More Info", and then "Run Anyway".
-The reason you see this error is because not enough people have installed Resync-Edit for Windows to know it's not a virus.

 ## Libraries Used
 - [FFMPeg](https://ffmpeg.org/)